jasongoodwin/the-trading-well/README.md

 Comments are denoted by `//`.
 They can be placed most anywhere apart from on multi-line statements.

 # Identifiers
 Identifiers the name referencing a function or variable.
-Identifiers can't be re-defined.

 ```python
 a = 1